BIRD COLLISION REPORTING

 How to report a building collision

-dBird—an NYC Bird Alliance and Birds Connect Seattle project—gives you a way to report dead or injured birds you find in less than two minutes.
-This helps guide conservation and advocacy efforts that aim to reduce human-made hazards to birds—including Lights Out Louisville.
+dBird—an NYC Bird Alliance and Birds Connect Seattle project—offers anyone a way to report the dead or injured birds you find in less than two minutes.
+The data that this citizen-science project collects helps guide conservation and advocacy efforts—such as Lights Out Louisville—that aim to reduce human-made hazards to birds.

 How to help an injured bird

-When a birds hits a building, it needs a quiet, dark, safe place to rest and recover.
-If you find a bird on the ground near a building:
+When a bird survives a building collision, it needs a quiet, dark, safe place to rest and recover.
+If you find a bird on the ground near a building or home:

 Important: Highly pathogenic avian influenza (HPAI) has been reported in Kentucky.
 Do not attempt to contain or handle birds with HPAI symptoms: swimming in circles; lethargic; unable or unwilling to fly; exhibiting head tremors; and/or moving in an uncoordinated fashion.